-All students will be expected to participate in the year-end concert in a group class performance on Saturday 15th or Sunday 16th June, 2019.
+All students will be expected to participate in the year-end concert in a group class performance on Sunday, 14th June, 2020.

 New students will not be permitted to join the JMC3 course after the fourth class has passed, to ensure that everyone in the group moves at the same pace through the year.

 This course is for students who have completed JMC2 at QCM or at another Yamaha school.
 A parent or guardian is expected to attend class at the beginning of the year, but will transition out of the classroom as the year progresses.

 The course will run with a minimum class size of 3 people (please refer to QCM Policy for further details regarding procedure if minimum class size is not achieved).
 Maximum number of students per class is 10.

 A packet of course materials is included in the cost of tuition:

 - Solfege and Ensemble 1 & 2 - Textbook & CD

 - Repertoire 1 & 2 - Textbook & CD

 Students are required to have a keyboard with full size weighted keys for practice.
 Families interested in purchasing a Yamaha keyboard or piano are eligible for a tuition credit toward Yamaha Music Education System group classes.
 The tuition credit is processed through the Yamaha Head Office, and the amount of credit varies according to instrument purchased.
 Further information is available at the QCM office.